alexmeessrg/Guapo/README.md

 # Guapo
- A data wrangling, analysis and visualization tool.
+ A tool for data cleaning, handling, analysis and visualization.
+Work on numeric data, text, dates, geospatial data and more.
  Created by Alex Mees

 ## Features